ej20002015/ComputerGraphicsCWK2/README.md

 ## Run instructions

 - Executable can be found in the directories below the application/bin/ directory
+- It's recommended to use the Release build as this will be much quicker (both GLM and STB_image run much faster in release)
 - Run the excecutable from the application directory since that's the working directory all the filepaths in the code are rooted in